f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     POST https://{{Appliance1_IP}}:8888/restconf/data/f5-utils-file-transfer:file/list

+The body of the API call above will list the **configs** directory as the one to be queried:

 .. code-block:: json

     {
     "f5-utils-file-transfer:path": "configs"
     }

-You’ll see the contents of the directory in the API response:
+You’ll see the contents of the directory in the API response and the file should be listed:

 .. code-block:: json